Frequently Asked Questions

 In a short answer- shelter, clean water, food, mineral, and a goat friend.

-Tip 1- If you take the top off of a cooler, it will keep the water cool in the summer, and stop it from freezing in the winter.
+Tip 1- For a water feeder, you can remove top of a cooler, it will keep the water cool in the summer, and stop it from freezing in the winter.

 Tip 2- A bored goat will become a mischievous goat.
 I would definitely make sure that you have "toys" your goat can plan on and around.
 Dog igloo's, old tires, and little plastic play sets are a great place to start!